Cauca & Huila

 Tierradentro is the second-most important archaeological site in Colombia (after San Agustín) but gets surprisingly few visitors.
 Located well off the beaten track down some rough dirt roads, it is a peaceful place with friendly locals and awe-inspiring archaeological wonders.

-This small desert town was founded in 1550 and has largely been forgotten about since.
+This small desert town is the portal to the Desierto de la Tatacoa.
+Founded in 1550, it has largely been forgotten about since.
 A few families continue to eke out a living herding goats, but many have turned to tourism.
-On weekends and holidays it is often visited by bogotanos looking to warm up but on other occasions you'll have the place to yourself.
+On weekends and holidays it's often visited by bogotanos looking to warm up, but on other occasions you'll have the place to yourself.

-This small town has a few budget hotels, a couple of supermarkets, a few ATMs, a couple of internet cafes and, on the weekends, several lively discos.
-Most everything clusters within two or three blocks of Parque Los Fundadores, the main plaza.
-Of interest is the Museo Arqueológico Calima, where you'll find a collection of almost 2000 pieces of pre-Columbian pottery.
+This small town has a few budget hotels and ATMs, a couple of supermarkets and internet cafes and, on the weekends, several lively discos.
+It's a perfectly pleasant place that's mostly clustered within two or three blocks of Parque Los Fundadores, the main plaza, but a trip to Lago Calima is the big drawcard.

 Santuario de Las Lajas